C. Kesavan: As politician

-As Chief Minister
+As chief minister

 Kesavan was sworn in as Chief Minister of Travancore-Cochin on 3 March 1951.
-T.K.
-Narayana Pillai and A. J. John were the ministers.
+T. K. Narayana Pillai and A. J. John were the ministers.
 Both the ministers resigned in September 1951.
 After the declaration of general election of 1952, the Kesavan ministry relinquished power on 12 March 1952.
-The historic Land Reforms Bill was piloted by Kesavan, but failed to pass.
+The Land Reforms Bill was piloted by Kesavan, but failed to pass.
 The Trivandrum Medical College was opened by Prime Minister Jawaharlal Nehru during Kesavan's tenure.